 Employees of WDAN and WDAN-TV

-The three men in charge of the operation of WDAN-TV were Robert Burow as general manager, Max Shafer as WDAN-TV station manager, and John Eckert as WDAN-TV sales manager.
-Interestingly, Max Shafer would remain with WDAN Radio as station general manager to retire upon its sale to Sangamon Broadcasting in 1977.
+The three men in charge of WDAN-TV's operations were Robert Burow, general manager; Max Shafer, station manager; and John Eckert, sales manager.
+Interestingly, Max Shafer would remain with WDAN Radio as station general manager, retiring upon its sale to Sangamon Broadcasting in 1977.
 John Eckert would remain with WDAN Radio into the early 1980s as general sales manager of WDAN/WDNL Radio.
 Mr. Eckert and my experiences at the Danville radio stations would overlap from 1977 until his retirement in the early 1980s.

-One of the more notable employees of the staff of WDAN-TV would come later.
+One of the more notable employees of WDAN-TV would come later.
 Gene Hackman, the Academy Award-winning actor and writer, was a staff member during the late 1950s as an artist and studio technician.
 The legend is that he was told to stay with the WDAN and WDAN-TV because he was beginning a great career with the stations.
-Instead, he moved on to begin a real show business career.
-I think we all can agree that he made the correct decision.
+Instead, he moved on to start a real show business career.
+I think we can all agree that he made the right decision.

 Another notable former WDAN-TV employee was Wayne Cody.
-Even though he was a native of New Jersey, his travels brought him to Danville, Illinois, where he worked at WDAN and WDAN-TV.
-It's assumed his interest would be in sports, but remembrances about him include his role as a weathercaster.
-One story has him delivering a weathercast while having his hair cut simultaneously.
-He was also known for his broadcast stunts and for having a great broadcast voice.
+Even though he was a native of New Jersey, he traveled to Danville, Illinois, where he worked at WDAN and WDAN-TV.
+It's assumed his interest is in sports, but remembrances of him include his role as a weathercaster.
+One story has him delivering a weathercast while getting his hair cut.
+He was also known for his broadcast stunts and his great broadcast voice.
 During his tenure at WDAN, he met his future wife, Judy Carter.
 They were married in 1963, and within a couple of years, he pursued a career in Hollywood.
 He would become a play-by-play broadcaster, a sportscaster, an actor, and a restaurant owner/investor.

-In November of 1954, many local TV stations across the country realized that the charges they paid for their A.T.& T. network feeds were extraordinary.
+In November of 1954, many local TV stations across the country realized that the charges they paid for their AT&T network feeds were extraordinary.
 Broadcasting-Telecasting magazine included a story with testimony from several television stations across the county.
 Among those were WDAN-TV.
-The Danville station admitted charges of $4,018.75 a month to connect to the Chicago to Terre Haute trunk line.
-WDAN-TV also admitted losing anywhere from $6,000 to $10,000 a month since it began to operate in December of 1953.
+The Danville station was charged $4,018.75 per month to connect to the Chicago to Terre Haute trunk line.
+WDAN-TV also admitted losing between $6,000 and $10,000 a month since it began operating in December 1953.
 To date, during its first year, it has lost $70,000.

 Danville's Local TV News

 The local news would precede ABC's “Kukla, Fran and Ollie Show” at 6 pm and The ABC News with John Daley at 6:15 pm.
-Each local newscast would include sports headlines and stories with Max Shaffer, followed by local news anchored by Bill Houpt or Frank M. Williams of the Commerical News staff of reporters at 5:40 pm.
+Each local newscast would include sports headlines and stories with Max Shaffer, followed by local news anchored by Bill Houpt or Frank M. Williams, both of the Commercial News staff of reporters, at 5:40 pm.
 The weather chores would be taken up by what the newspaper would describe as “veteran weather forecaster” Ralph Webber at 5:50 pm.

 Before the local news broadcast, WDAN-TV would originate “Almanac,” hosted by Mr. Shaffer and Honore Ronan at 5:15 pm.
 Max Shaffer would briefly report top world news, and Ms. Ronan would have the “latest word from the women's world plus interviews with local people.”